paolotremadio/homebridge-automation-chromecast/README.md

 # Controller - Chromecast / Chromecast Audio

-This accessory will discover all chromecasts on the network and create a lightbulb for each Chromecast or Chromecast Audio device.
+This accessory will discover all chromecasts on the network and create a lightbulb for'Chromecast', 'Chromecast Audio', 'Google Cast Group', 'JBL Link View', 'Lenovo Smart Display', 'Google Nest Hub', 'Lenovo Smart Clock', 'Google Home', 'Google Home Mini'.

 Turning the bulb On/Off  will play/pause the currently casted stream.
 Setting the brightness will set the volume of the device.